jigarfumakiya/clean_architecture_feature/README.md

 Jigar Fumakiya - [Linkedin](https://www.linkedin.com/in/jigar-fumakiya-3080b8b7/)

-## If you found this package helpful, give it a 👍 on pub.dev and a ⭐ on GitHub Your support is greatly appreciated! 🙏🎉 🙏
+## If you found this package helpful,⭐ on GitHub Your support is greatly appreciated! 🙏🎉 🙏

 ## License 🍀